Nottingham Forest vs Bournemouth predictions, team news, betting tips, odds and Bet Builder

 Tuesday's 1-1 draw with Manchester City means Bournemouth will make their European debut next season but they are an ambitious side and they know a big win on the Premier League's final day could land them an unprecedented spot in the Champions League.

 Nottingham Forest have been excellent since Vitor Pereira's arrival and will make life difficult for the Cherries at the City Ground.
-However, Andoni Iraola will be keen to say goodbye on a high and that may serve Bournemouth well on Sunday.
+However, Andoni Iraola will be keen to say goodbye on a high and that may serve Bournemouth well this afternoon.

 Nottingham Forest vs Bournemouth betting tips & predictions